epfl-ada/ada-2024-project-outlier-1/README.md

     Once the data is fully retrieved, with the list of articles and links of 2024 exactly matching the list from 2007:

-    - Analyze difference in structure between the two years
+    - Analyze difference in structure between the two years : comparison of the number of links per pages, average number of links.

-    - Compute and compare shortest path matrix using Floyd Warshall Algorithm
+    - Compute and compare shortest path matrix using Floyd Warshall Algorithm : comparison of the average shortest path between the two years and comparison of the average shortest path across strongly connected components.

-    - Find target names not linked in the paths in 2007 vs 2024
+    - Assess Network differences : comparison of the average clustering coefficients, computation of the pagerank centrality of both networks, comparision of pageranks value for the most central nodes, comparison of the top 20 central nodes and comparison of the average node degree and reachability of the networks.

 3. Consequences of Wikipedia’s changes in player’s performances